hpyhacking/peatio/docs/architecture.md

 Kubernetes is a portable, extensible open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

 Google open-sourced the Kubernetes project in 2014.
-Kubernetes builds upon a decade and a half of experience that Google has with running production workloads at scale, combined with best-of-breed ideas and practices from the community.
+Kubernetes is built upon a decade and a half of experience that Google has with running production workloads at scale, combined with best-of-breed ideas and practices from the community.

 Kubernetes is the foundation of the RK Crypto-Platform (RKCP), we levarage all the features for auto-healing, scaling design and fail over.
 We only recommend Kubernetes for production environments.